bitcraftCoLtd/finite-state-machine/README.md

 - *OnInitialize()* that is called once the state has been attached to a state machine.
 - *OnEnter()* is called just after the state machine has changed its internal state to the current state.
 	- This method receives a *StateEnterEventArgs* argument that contains:
-		- *From* telling the origin state from which the transition is happening.
+		- **From** telling the origin state from which the transition is happening.
-		- *Data* which is an optional custom data.
+		- **Data** which is an optional custom data.
-		- *Redirect* that allows immediate redirection to another state. (more information in "Fast redirection" section below)
+		- **Redirect** that allows immediate redirection to another state. (more information in "Fast redirection" section below)
 - *OnExit()* is called just before the state machine changes to another state.
+	- This method receives a *StateExitEventArgs* argument that contains:
+		- **To** telling the destination state to which the transition is happening.
+		- **Data** which is an optional custom data.

 You basically uses the *OnInitialize()* method to register action handlers, the *OnEnter()* method to start initializing what is needed for the current state life cycle, and *OnExit()* to clean up the current state related things.

 ##### Fast redirection

-When you need to change state to another state after you passed the *OnEnter()* method call, you get an instance of the state machine using the *StateManager* property of the base *StateBase* class, and call *PerformAction()* method on it.
+When you need to change state to another state from within the *OnEnter()* method call, you should not call *PerformAction()*.

-However, when the state machine enters a state, and from this state if you already know which state you need to jump to, it is useless to wait for after *OnEnter()* method call and get in trouble, you can tell the state machine to directly redirect to a given state by setting the *TargetStateToken* property of the *Redirect* property of the event given as parameter.
+Instead, you can tell the state machine to directly redirect to a given state by setting the *TargetStateToken* property of the *Redirect* property of the event given as parameter.
 Hereafter is an example.

 	public class PaymentBasketState : BasketStateBase
 	{